edelta27/PlantBreeding/README.md

 # PlantBreeding

-Project CRUD
+## Overview

-Overview
+PlantBreeding is a plant management application designed to help users track plant health, maintenance tasks, and fertilizers used for various plants.
+The application allows users to add new plants, schedule maintenance tasks, and monitor plant status.
+With a focus on ease of use, it provides functionality to manage plant data, care tasks, and fertilizers efficiently.

-This application is designed to manage plant cultivation and maintenance tasks.
-Users can track plant health, tasks related to plant care, and fertilizers used for various plants.
-The system allows easy retrieval and management of plant data, including their health status, planting date, and maintenance tasks.
+## Features

-Features
+- **Plant Management**:
-Plant Management:
+  - Add new plants and edit their details, including health status, height, and description.

-Add new plants, edit their details (health status, height, etc.), and delete them (which also deletes related tasks).
+  - Retrieve a list of all plants with filtering options (e.g., show all perennial herbs, show all annual plants).
-List all plants, with the ability to filter by plant type and other criteria (e.g., perennial herbs).
+  - Fetch detailed information about a specific plant.
-Retrieve detailed information about a specific plant.
+  - Delete a plant (deletes related tasks, but does not affect fertilizers).

-Maintenance Tasks:
+- **Maintenance Task Management**:

-Schedule and track maintenance tasks (e.g., watering, trimming, fertilizing) for each plant, including cyclic tasks with custom frequencies (daily, weekly, monthly).
+  - Schedule and manage maintenance tasks like watering, trimming, and fertilizing.
-Track the status of tasks (Scheduled, Done, Overdue, Rejected).
+  - Set cyclic tasks (e.g., daily, weekly) for a plant and track their status (Scheduled, Done, Overdue, Rejected).
-Automatic task status update for overdue tasks.
+  - Implement automatic status updates for overdue tasks.

-Fertilizer Management:
+- **Fertilizer Management**:

-Add and manage fertilizers used in plant care, including details like type and application method.
+  - Add and manage fertilizers used in plant care.
-Plants can be associated with multiple fertilizers, and a fertilizer can be used by multiple plants.
+  - Associate multiple fertilizers with plants and vice versa.

-Technical Aspects
+## Technical Aspects

-Technology Stack:
+- **Technology Stack**:

-Backend Framework: Spring Boot
+  - **Backend Framework**: Spring Boot
-Build Tool: Maven
+  - **Build Tool**: Maven
-Programming Language: Java 17 or higher
+  - **Programming Language**: Java 17+
-Database: Any relational database (H2, PostgreSQL, MySQL)
+  - **Database**: Any relational database (H2, PostgreSQL)
-ORM: Hibernate
+  - **ORM**: Hibernate
-Architectural Pattern: Layered architecture (Data layer, Business Logic layer, Presentation layer)
+  - **Architecture**: Layered architecture (Data Layer, Business Logic Layer, Presentation Layer)
-Scheduler: For automatic task status update
+  - **Scheduler**: For automatic task status updates.

-Key Technologies:
+- **Additional Technologies**:

-DTOs (Data Transfer Objects): Used for data mapping between layers, utilizing libraries like MapStruct or ModelMapper.
+  - **DTOs** (Data Transfer Objects) for data mapping, using libraries like MapStruct or ModelMapper.
-Versioning: Entities utilize @Version annotation to handle optimistic locking.
+  - **Unit Testing**: Test services and controllers to ensure proper functionality.

-Unit Testing:
+- **Database Design**:

-Unit tests are implemented for service classes and controllers to ensure the application’s correctness.
+  - Each entity (Plant, Task, Fertilizer) includes `id`, `createdDate`, `lastModifiedDate`, and `version` fields (with `@Version` annotation for optimistic locking).